What is Ober’s Test?

 The Iliotibial band is a continuation of the tensor fascia latae muscle.
 It runs along the lateral aspect of the thigh.

 - The Tensor Fascia Latae originates from the anterior superior iliac spine’s outer surface, the outer lip of the anterior iliac crest, and the deep surface of the fascia lata.

 - The Iliotibial Band (ITB) is a continuation or longitudinal reinforcement of the tensor fascia latae muscle in the thigh.

 - The Tensor Fascia Latae inserted or blends into the iliotibial band.

 - The Iliotibial Band inserts to Gerdy’s tubercle of the tibia.

-- The Tensor Fascia Latae muscle assist in flexion, medial rotation and abduction of the hip joint.
+- The Tensor Fascia Latae muscle assists in flexion, medial rotation, and abduction of the hip joint.